swiftlang/swift/docs/weak.rst

 the type", but again this introduces a great deal of complexity which one can only imagine settling on the head of some very confused user.

-For all these reasons, I feel that making :code:`backref` a type attribute is unworkable.
-However, there are still costs to making it a declaration attribute:
+For all these reasons, I feel that making :code:`weak` and :code:`unowned` type attributes would be unworkable.
+However, there are still costs to making them declaration attributes:

 - It forces users to use awkward workarounds if they want to make, say, arrays of back-references.